 You Are Not Alone With Your Back Pain

-More than half of pregnant women experience back aches during their pregnancy.
+More than 50% of pregnant women experience back aches during their pregnancy.
 Some women have back pain early on while for others it appears in the later months.
-Either way, it appears to worsen over time and may persist post-partum.
+For many it worsens over time and persists post-partum.
 So, what’s really going on?

 As the uterus expands, it stretches out and weakens the abdominal muscles and your center of gravity shifts.
 This shift in gravity changes your posture and puts extra stress on your back.
 The extra weight you are carrying means that your muscles are working harder and putting increased stress on your joints too.